diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/global-artifacts/user_manual.md

 ## Introduction

 This document as the purpose to explain the app and give instructions on how to use it.
-In this manual its possible to find the system structure along with the system overview, the main features of the product, a structure diagram and features of the app.
+In this manual, it is possible to find the system structure along with the system overview, the main features of the product, a structure diagram and features of the app.
 This manual is addressed to the users of the product, specifically the green spaces managers and administrators.